What Will it Take to Avoid the 3-Year Mandatory Minimum Sentence in a Pimping and Pandering Case?

 Retain an Experienced Sex Crime Lawyer

-Also, one who knows what it takes to get a probationary sentence, for example, if they've got evidence that you're involved with pimping and pandering.
+Also, one who knows what it takes to get a probationary sentence, for example, if they've evidence that you're involved with pimping and pandering.

 So, if we can take you or your loved one out of that gamut, then we put ourselves in a much better position to avoid the 3-year mandatory prison sentence and try to get a probationary sentence.

-Sometimes, I've recently had clients charged with pimping and pandering and I've been able to avoid any jail time at all.
+Sometimes, I've recently had clients charged with pimping and pandering, and I've been able to avoid any jail time at all.
 Again, depending on their criminal record, the circumstances of their case.

-This sex crime is defined under Penal Code Section 266(i) and they will try to get that 3-year mandatory minimum against you, or even more prison time against you.
+This sex crime is defined under Penal Code Section 266(i), and they will try to get that 3-year mandatory minimum against you or even more prison time against you.

-So, you're going to need to get somebody like me to fight back and be able to take you out of the position of staring down prison.
+So, you're going to need to get somebody like me to fight back and be able to take you out of the position of staring down the prison.

-Also, staring down a serious sex offense that can cause you to register as a sex offender and a whole host of other consequences that come along with that.
+You are also staring down a serious sex offense that can cause you to register as a sex offender and a whole host of other consequences that come along with that.